-Data is loaded into the AD5428/AD5440/AD5447 in 8-, 10-, or 12-bit parallel word format.
-Control lines $\overline{CS}$ and R/ $\overline{W}$ allow data to be written to or read from the DAC register.
-A write event takes place when $\overline{CS}$ and R/ $\overline{W}$ are brought low, data available on the data lines fills the shift register, and the rising edge of $\overline{CS}$ latches the data and transfers the latched data-word to the DAC register.
-The DAC latches are not transparent; therefore, a write sequence must consist of a falling and rising edge on $\overline{CS}$ to ensure that data is loaded into the DAC register and its analog equivalent is reflected on the DAC output.

-A read event takes place when R/W is held high and $\overline{CS}$ is brought low.
+Data is loaded into the AD5405 in a 12-bit parallel word format.
+Control lines $\overline{CS}$ and R/W allow data to be written to or read from the DAC register.
+A write event takes place when $\overline{CS}$ and $R/\overline{W}$ are brought low, data available on the data lines fills the shift register, and the rising edge of CS latches the data and transfers the latched data-word to the DAC register.
+The DAC latches are not transparent; therefore, a write sequence must consist of a falling and rising edge on CS to ensure that data is loaded into the DAC register and that its analog equivalent is reflected on the DAC output.
+A read event takes place when $R/\overline{W}$ is held high and CS is brought low.
 Data is loaded from the DAC register, goes back into the input register, and is output onto the data line, where it can be read back to the controller for verification or diagnostic purposes.
-The input and DAC registers of these devices are not transparent; therefore, a falling and rising edge of $\overline{CS}$ is required to load each data-word.
+The input and DAC registers of these devices are not transparent; therefore, a falling and rising edge of CS is required to load each data-word.